Want excellent investment advice? Buy low, sell high.

 Market volatility can be stressful.
 DCA smooths out the volatility by regularly making lower-priced share purchases.
 Investors can better ignore the daily noise affecting the market.

-Contributing money to your portfolio during a sharp market downturn is often the best time to invest.
+Contributing money to your portfolio during a sharp market downturn is often the best time to make an investment.

 The DCA approach allows investors to remain in the market rather than staying out and missing the bottom.
 You can’t wait for “the dust to settle” as there are no bright lights that tell you when to wade back into the market.